 Replace 192.0.2.100 with the IP address you want to block.
 After manually banning an IP, review your logs to understand why it was flagged and whether it represents a genuine threat or a misconfiguration.

-Integrating Fail2Ban with Server Hardening Practices
+Integrating Fail2Ban with Secure SSH Configuration

 Disabling password authentication for SSH and using key-based login eliminates the primary attack vector that Fail2Ban protects against.
 Even with Fail2Ban in place, strong SSH configuration reduces your attack surface significantly.
-You should also restrict SSH access to specific IP addresses or ranges where possible, limiting who can attempt authentication at all.
+Configuring SSH securely covers the key settings you should implement alongside Fail2Ban.

 Regularly reviewing /var/log/fail2ban.log helps identify patterns in attack traffic and refine your configuration over time.
 Look for IP ranges that appear repeatedly, scan schedules that suggest automated tools, and any new attack signatures that may require additional jail configurations.